 Through Franchising, the Normally Risky Cannabis Industry Becomes More Measured and Secured

 Cannabis is one of the hottest growing industries in America.
+According to Brightfield Group, the cannabis market is projected to reach over $31.8 billion in 2023, growing to $50.7 billion by 2028.
+Gallup shows that the percentage of young adults who smoke cannabis has gone up 5% since 2018.
 With more and more states jumping on the legalization train and full federal legalization seemingly a fait accompli, the outlook on legal weed is very bullish.
 However, challenges abound in the legal cannabis industry.
 Issues with taxation, banking, regulation, supply chain, and security make everything harder in cannabis.

 Everything is also more expensive in cannabis: taxation, banking, licensing fees … again, the list goes on and on.
 Coupled with the irony that the industry seems to attract a lot of new entrepreneurs, and you have a situation where a cannabis business operating today is growing up under the harshest conditions imaginable.
 With that in mind, there is an option that could go a long way towards addressing a portion of that spectrum: franchising.